cogment/cogment-doc/docs/reference/grpc.md

 }
 ```

--   `data_chunk`: A chunk of the version data.
+-   `data_chunk`: A chunk of the iteration data.
 All the chunks in the stream need to be concatenated.
-The completeness and validity of the received data can be checked using the version's `data_size` and `data_hash` respectively.
+The completeness and validity of the received data can be checked using the iteration's `data_size` and `data_hash` respectively.

 ### `ModelInfo`